GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 # elevation raster (required for Kajiura filtering).
 Should give elevation in m,
 # with the ocean having elevation < 0.
 Should have a lon/lat spatial projection.
-# Set to NULL to not use Kajiura filtering
+# Set to NULL to not use Kajiura filtering.
-elevation_raster = NULL
+#elevation_raster = NULL
+## A realistic example would look like:
-# elevation_raster = raster('../RAW/GEBCO/gebco_08.nc')
+elevation_raster = raster('../../../../DATA/ELEV/GEBCO_08/gebco_08.nc')
+## Note that for Kajiura filtering, a minimum depth of 10m will be assumed
+## (to avoid passing negative depths to the Kajiura smoothing routine)

 # For computational efficiency, only apply Kajiura filtering in a box
 # containing all points where the unit source deformation exceeds
 # kajiura_use_threshold.
 Set to zero to apply Kajiura filter everywhere.
 # Use of a small positive number can be faster.
+# Since the unit sources have 1m slip, use of e.g. 1e-04 implies an
+# error of < 1cm to the free surface, even if the slip were 100m.
 kajiura_use_threshold = 1.0e-04

 # When applying the kajiura filter, the data is regridded onto a grid with
 # spacing=kajiura_gridspacing.
 The latter should be small compared to the
-# horizontal distance over which the deformation changes significantly
+# horizontal distance over which the free surface deformation changes
+# significantly (and small compared with the distance of
+# tsunami_source_cellsize)
-kajiura_grid_spacing = 1000 # m
+kajiura_grid_spacing = 2000 # m

 # Cell size for output rasters
-# The computation time will scale inversely with this squared
+# The computation time will scale inversely with tsunami_source_cellsize^2
 # Here we use a relatively coarse discretization, for demonstration purposes
 tsunami_source_cellsize = 4/60 # degrees.